How do I create and manage knowledge bases?

 To add a collection:

 From the resulting screen, enter a name and description for your collection.
 By default, the visibility of your collection is set as Private.
-If you subsequently select a Group or Groups, you can set up Read/Write permissions by Group to allow for collaboration in managing the collection.

 Content must contain text in order to be useful in this context, and the application supports multiple formats (e.g., Microsoft Word, Adobe Acrobat PDF, text files, etc.).
 Of note, keep in mind that images or documents scanned to PDF might not contain machine-readable text.
 You can upload individual files or upload (and even sync) multiple files from a directory accessible from your local computer.
 Further, you can write or copy/paste text directly into the collection using the “Add text content” link.